Quick and Easy Guide to Installing the Kaldi Speech Recognition Toolkit on Your Computer

 Now, if everything was in order, it should’ve successfully completed the build and should ve given a success message as well.
 Now we’d move onto the core section.

-Navigate back to the root Kaldi directory and then to the src/ directory, this installs the core toolkits of Kaldi, including the nnetbin and other critical components.
-Once you are in the src/ directory, it should look like this :
+directory, this installs the core toolkits of Kaldi, including the nnetbin and other critical components.
+Once you are in the src/

 .